 How Does It Fit?

 Adding content is one thing, but how it fits affects the value of the DLC.
 Shadow of Mordor’s DLC may not have been the best DLC offered in a game, but it offers a highly segregated experience and serves as a perfect example.
-For those uninitiated, the Bright Lord DLC has you playing as only Celebrimbor (opposed to Talion the Ranger).
+For those unaware, the Bright Lord DLC has you playing as only Celebrimbor (opposed to Talion the Ranger).
 The story, environment, and gameplay are all set in the past of the main storyline, not affecting the base game in the slightest.
 Nothing of what you do in the DLC changes anything in the base game’s content.
-Because of this it also shifts the value of that DLC.
-If you were looking to expand the original game’s content, you simply won’t find it here.
+Because of this, it also shifts the value of that DLC.
+If you were looking to expand the original game’s content, you simply wouldn’t find it here.
 If you wanted to have another Shadow of Mordor experience well after the game, then perhaps the DLC is something worth investing in.

 Titles like Dark Souls who interweave their DLC into their base game, even if the area is segregated from the rest, affects the value of the additional content differently than those who don’t.
 For myself, playing Dark Souls’ DLC content is worth playing in the frame of starting a new game.
-It adds a more natural feel to the content, that it should be conquered when it appears, and furthers the story in a different way at that unique point.
+It adds a more natural feel to the content, that it should be conquered when it appears, and furthers the story differently at that unique point.
 Unfortunately, this has the added drawback of if the base game is simply unenjoyable to play through again, well then neither is the DLC.
 Not all may feel exactly as I do regarding this, but it is another consideration that needs to be made.
 If the additional content is added in the middle of a game, how does that change the value for the player?
-Does it lose value because it’s intended to be played mid game?
+Does it lose value because it’s intended to be played mid-game?
 Or does it gain value if it is your first playthrough?

 For games that the DLC adds value throughout the game, especially without devaluing other aspects (like new characters in a fighting game).
 The answer is almost always a yes in that is adds value to the game.